pyranid/pyranid/README.md

 // Handles copying data from a ResultSet row to an instance of the specified type.
 // Supports Java Beans, records, and standard JDK types out-of-the-box.
-// Plan caching trades memory for faster mapping of wide ResultSets.
+// Plan caching (on by default) trades memory for faster mapping of wide ResultSets.
 // Normalization locale should match the language of your database tables/column names.
 // CustomColumnMappers supply "surgical" overrides to handle custom types ResultSetMapper resultSetMapper = ResultSetMapper.withPlanCachingEnabled(false)